shareful/laravel-erp/user/README.md

 =====

 This is User Module micro service of Larevl ERP project.
 Provides API access only.
-This provides uthentication service for user using JWT for other micro services.
+This provides authentication service for user using JWT for other micro services.

 Features Completed
 -------